 How to get to Yelapa

-So how do you reach this disconnected little slice of heaven?
+Given there are no roads in or out of Yelapa, you can’t simply drive there.
+So how do you reach this sleepy little slice of heaven?

 Departure times will vary depending on which boating operator you go with (I’d recommend scoping out departure/return times and prices the day before you want to head to Yelapa), but taxis will typically depart Puerto Vallarta around 11 AM, 11:45 AM, 3 PM, and 5 PM with return trips leaving Yelapa around 7:45 AM, 9:30 AM, 12 PM, and 4 PM.

 As such, if you’re just going for a day trip, I’d highly recommend heading out on the first boat of the day to maximize your time in Yelapa as much as you can.
-Alternatively, there’s also some guided tours you can book, like this one, that will take you both to Yelapa and yet another stunning beach that’s only accessible by boat.
+Alternatively, there’s also a number of Yelapa tours that you can book, like this one, that will take you both to the village and a private beach club that’s only accessible by boat.

 Tip: If you book from one of the vendors by Playa Los Muertos Pier, be sure to ask which pier you’ll be dropped off at.
 The tour should (should being the operative word) drop you off at Embarcadero De Yelapa, which is the southern dock in the town and closest to the city’s center.